Chetan-Raut/CSS-Resources/README.md

 ## Contact

-If you have any questions or issues with the Repo, please contact us using the contact form on our website or <a href="mailto:chetan.raut2009@gmail.com?subject=Feedback for CSS-Resources">Send email</a>
+If you have any questions or issues with the Repository, please contact us using the contact form on our website or <a href="mailto:chetan.raut2009@gmail.com?subject=Feedback for CSS-Resources">Send email</a>

 Thank you for exploring with us!